 Imagine a pore the size of a basketball net.

 A gold dye molecule is the size of a golf ball.

 Blue dye is about the size of a tennis ball.

 Red and black dyes are about the size of a baseball.

 Scientists haven’t been able to get white dye molecules smaller than beach ball size, which is too large to fit.

 And that, fellow maillers, is why there is no white anodized aluminum.

-Now some of you may think that you’ve seen white anodized aluminum.
-It’s true that our anodizer can get a color fairly close to white, by etching the aluminum and then sealing the surface just as would be done after dyeing colored anodized aluminum.
-But the color most definitely is not a pure white, and can vary from a muted grey to a dirty off-white.
+Now, it’s true that a sort of white aluminum exists, but that color is not achieved by anodizing.
+You can get a color very close to white, by etching the aluminum and then sealing the surface just as would be done after dyeing colored anodized aluminum.
+The color is not a pure white, and can vary from a muted grey to a bright off-white.
 If you see someone selling “white” aluminum, they have most likely used this acid-etched process.